zhuangyh/easyVAF/paper/easyVAF_paper.md

 ## Quality test results

 In the "Quality of Sample" tab, view the distribution of VAF by group and the likelihood ratio test results.
-The R code and results using the package directly are shown below.
+The R code and results using the package directly are also shown below.

 ```r